RobinFrugte97/web-design/README.md

 1. Marie
 - Marie is a web designer.
 Marie is also deaf.
 Marie is one of two people this website is being build for.
 Recently we had the opportunity to get some insights from her.
 There are a couple of things deaf people find important on the web.
-Sign-language is the first language for most deaf people, including Marie.
+Sign-language is the primary language for most deaf people, including Marie.
 Sign-language has a different vocabulary to 'regular' language.
 Here are some of the insights Marie gave:

 - Marie prefers short sentences.
 This makes it easier to understand what the text is about.
 - Marie prefers the content to be 'To the point'.
 She want to understand what the website is about as quickly as possible.
 She is not looking for sweet-talk, it has to be direct.